 An integrated exploration of disease processes and the drugs used to treat them.
 The functional and structural changes that accompany a particular injury, disease, or syndrome are correlated with the study of drugs and their actions on the body.
-Laboratory consists of pathophysiology and pharmacology experiments and exercises employing in-vitro pharmacology, computer simulations, serological testing, and hematologic methods.
 Includes 3 lab hrs.
-Prerequisites: Accepted nursing student; BIO204; BIO205, or consent of instructor; CHE103/103D; CHE104/104D.
+Prerequisites: Acceptance into the nursing program or consent of instructor.
 Not open to students who have taken BIO220.